Michael-Elrod-dev/Claude-Interface/README.md

 You: /cache 60
 ✓ Cache point created for 8 messages (valid for 1 hour)

-# The prompt now shows time since last cache hit with color coding
+# The prompt now shows cache status with color coding
-You (Sonnet 5m): continue with the implementation
+You (S✓🌐): continue with the implementation
-# Green (0-45m): Cache is active and fresh
+# Green ✓: Cache is active and fresh
-# Yellow (45-60m): Cache approaching expiration
-# Red (60m+): Cache has expired
+# Red ✗: Cache has expired

 # Re-cache at any time to update the cache boundary
 You: /cache 60